aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 brew untap homebrew/homebrew-dupes
 ```

-At this point the following directories should not exist:

-+ /usr/local/Cellar/php/
-+ /usr/local/lib/php/
-+ /usr/local/opt/php/
-+ /usr/local/etc/php/
-+ /usr/local/opt/php/
+The first line in the above bash statements goes through all installed versions and removes them all.

+> Note: some of the commands above may not be required, but running them all will ensure a clean uninstall.

-and the `/usr/local/bin/php` symlink should not exits either
+At this point the `/usr/local/Cellar/php/` where homebrew installs the latest php files and the `/usr/local/bin/php` symlink to it should not exit.

 ## Installing the latest PHP version